steveobd/adobe_analytics/README.md

     pip install git+http://github.com/SaturnFromTitan/adobe_analytics.git

-Currently only Python 3.6 is officially supported.
+Python 3.6 and 3.5 are supported.

 ## Authentication
 Authenticating with the the API requires knowing your user name and shared secret.
 Both can be